neoforged/.github/primers/1.21.9/index.md

         - `createScreen`, `openScreen`, `preserveCurrentChatScreen`, `restoreChatScreen` - Handles screen behavior depending on the draft chat option.
         - `$ChatMethod` - Defines what type of message is the chat.
         - `$Draft` - Defines a draft message in the chat box.
+    - `EditBox`
+        - `DEFAULT_HINT_STYLE` - The style of the default hints.
+        - `SEARCH_HINT_STYLE` - The style of the searchable hints, such as in a recipe book.
-    - `EditBox$TextFormatter` - An interface used to format the string in the box.
+        - `$TextFormatter` - An interface used to format the string in the box.
     - `FittingMultiLineTextWidget#minimizeHeight` - Sets the height of the widget to the inner height and padding.
     - `FocusableTextWidget$BackgroundFill` - An enum that represents when the background should be filled.
     - `ItemDisplayWidget#renderTooltip` - Submits the tooltip to render.